Dumurjala Sports City

-Dumurjala Sports City (or Dumurjala Sports Complex) is a planned sports complex of 56 acres in Dumurjala, Howrah, West Bengal, India.
-The complex consists of an indoor stadium (Howrah Indoor Stadium) with 6000-seating capacity; outdoor grounds for football, cricket, and hockey; a swimming pool; an outdoor gym; and a public park.
+Dumurjala Sports City (or Dumurjala Sports Complex) is a sports complex of 56 acres in Dumurjala, Howrah, West Bengal, India.
+The complex consists of the 6000-seater indoor Howrah Indoor Stadium; outdoor grounds for football, cricket and hockey; a swimming pool; an outdoor gym; and a public park.
 The complex also has two helipads.

 The complex

 Dumurjala Sports City is spread over an area of nearly 60 acres connected by Dumurjala Ring Road.
 The indoor stadium is centrally air-conditioned and has a capacity of 6000 seats.
 The floor is made of teak and synthetic wood.
 Indoor sports facilities includes courts for badminton, basketball, and volleyball, and a wrestling arena.
 It has two dressing rooms, a power room, a commentary box, and a guesthouse.

-Outside the complex are a 90mx50m football field and a 91.4mx55m hockey field, along with another cricket ground.
-There is a large children's park along with a lake island and a green corner for senior citizens.
-There is also an outdoor gym facility.
-An international level outdoor stadium is also planned, with a seating capacity of around 50,000.
+Outside the stadium it includes a 90mx50m football field, a 91.4mx55m hockey field, swimming pool along with multiple football and cricket grounds.
+Three other playgrounds along the ring road are for public use.
+There is a large children's park along with a lake island, a green corner for senior citizens and an outdoor gym facility.
+An international level outdoor stadium is also under construction, with a seating capacity of around 50,000.
+There are two helipads for Government uses and multiple lakes.
 There are two parking lots for two-wheeler vehicles and a dedicated area for four-wheelers, which is also used as bus stand.